Creating an Eval

 Creating an Eval Dataset Bundle

 To get started, create a new dataset and choose Eval Dataset - from here you will be prompted to upload your files.
 Eval datasets on Portex are uploaded as a bundle of 4 files (2 optional).
 This forms a Core Dataset which can be offered to sale to model builders in addition to per-eval runs.
-We walk through file in the Core Dataset each below.
+We walk through each file in the Core Dataset below.

 Formatting your Eval Dataset Bundle